-Furthermore, under the Securities Market Act (SFS 2007:528) ("SMA"), a stock exchange must adopt rules regarding takeover bids for shares which are admitted to trading on a regulated market operated by the relevant stock exchange.
-The stock exchanges NASDAQ OMX Stockholm AB and Nordic Growth Market NGM AB have adopted such rules.
+The Securities Market Act (SFS 2007:528) ("SMA") stipulates that a stock exchange must have rules regarding takeover bids for shares admitted to trading on a regulated market operated by the relevant stock exchange.
+The rules must satisfy the requirements imposed in Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids (the "Takeover Directive") and must otherwise be appropriate.